 If you had six hours to spare, how would you use them?
 "Sleep," "clean the house," and "bake something" are some of the things that come to the top of my mind, but try this on for size -- what if you could become an Excel expert in that amount of time?

-That's what Udemy promises in its "Microsoft Excel - From Beginner to Expert in 6 Hours" course -- for $10.99.
+That's what Udemy promises in its "Microsoft Excel - From Beginner to Expert in 6 Hours" course.
 Udemy is one of the most bountiful online learning resources out there, and its Excel courses certainly don't end with that single option.
 In fact, when I return to the homepage, it displays several additional lessons on the topic, in case I want to explore my options.

 Those options are many.
 In fact, just typing "Excel" into the search bar yields dozens of results, each one displaying a star rating, price, length, and level.